Lenggries

-Lenggries is a municipality and a town in Bavaria, Germany.
+Lenggries is a municipality and a village in Bavaria, Germany.
 It is the center of the Isarwinkel, the region along the Isar between Bad Tölz and Wallgau.
 The town has about 9,500 inhabitants.
 By area, it is the largest rural municipality ("Gemeinde") in what was formerly West Germany, and the 7th-largest overall.
 (All six currently larger Gemeinden are in Brandenburg.)

 Etymology

 The name Lenggries is derived from Lenngengrieze (long Gries), a long rubble field with deposits of debris from the bed of the Isar.

 Geography

 Lenggries sits on the Isar River before it transitions into the Alpine foothills.
 To the east are the Tegernsee Mountains, to the west lies the home mountain of Lenggries known as the Brauneck with an elevation of over 1,555 meters above sea level.
 The Brauneck is a well known ski area tied together by lifts.
 The town of Lenggries sits 700 meters above sea level.